 A. Bouvier & M. Wadhwa, Nature Geoscience (2010)

 So the orthodox answer is just over four and a half billion years, the universe having already been in existence for about nine billion years.

 But how should we evaluate the answer?
 The key point is the assumption that the solar system originated from a nebula: from a cloud of gas and dust left over from the explosions (supernovae) of previous stars.
-Among the elements so created were radioactive metals such as Uranium-238, present in the calcium-aluminium-rich blobs (‘CAIs’) that occur in some meteorites.
-Thus, by measuring the ratio of the parent to its decay product, Lead-206, and relating this to the known half-life of Uranium-238, we can determine the date when the blobs formed and hence when the solar system formed.
-The date can be checked by performing the same calculation in relation to another uranium isotope that decays into Lead-207.
+Among the elements so created were radioactive metals such as uranium-238, present in the calcium-aluminium-rich blobs (‘CAIs’) that occur in some meteorites.
+Thus, by measuring the ratio of the parent to its decay product, lead-206, and relating this to the known half-life of uranium-238, we can determine the date when the blobs formed.
+The date can be checked by performing the same calculation in relation to another uranium isotope that decays into lead-207.

 In short, if the solar system evolved from a nebula, if the blobs originated from a supernova that impregnated the nebula, and if the rate of radioactive decay has been the same throughout time, we can treat the age of the blobs and the age of the solar system as equivalent.